bootstrapworld/curriculum/lessons/Early-Math/translating/langs/en-us/slides.md

 - Then, translate in the __other__ direction on @printable-exercise{pages/translate-circles-to-words.adoc}.

-- When you’re finished, complete @printable-exercise{pages/translation-table1.adoc} and @printable-exercise{pages/translation-table2.adoc, "Part 2"} to practice moving between all three representations (the mathematical expression, the Circle of Evaluation, the expression in words).
+- When you’re finished, complete @printable-exercise{pages/translation-table1.adoc} and @printable-exercise{pages/translation-table2.adoc, "Part 2"} to practice moving between all three representations (the mathematical expression, the Circle of Evaluation, verbal the expression).

-- Optional: Try Matching Math to Words, where you will match mathematical expressions with their corresponding expressions in words.
-(If you get stuck, feel free to draw Circles to help you.)
+- Optional: Try Matching Math to Words @printable-exercise{pages/matching-math-to-words.adoc},

 <!-- Note: On Translating from Circles to Words, there are multiple correct translations.
 Be sure to spend a moment going over students' solutions.
 Some translations into words are clearer than others; the subsequent section of this lesson will explore that notion in greater depth.
 -->